 Regardless of the Google updates, make it a habit to check your traffic and your position in your relevant keywords.

 Google Analytics is also a useful tool to audit your website.
-You can view visitor location, bounce rate, traffic sources, your top keywords, and the pages with the most number of engagements.
+You can view visitor location, bounce rate, traffic sources, your top keywords, and the pages with the greatest number of engagements.

-Meanwhile, the Search Console will help you spot anomalies in the average position of your keywords.
+Meanwhile, the Search Console will help you spot anomalies in the average position of your important keywords.

 Make sure to focus on your organic traffic when tracking your keywords.
 It means that you need to ignore the PPC data for now.